karatelabs/karate/README.md

 `karate.call(fileName, [arg])` | invoke a [`*.feature` file](#calling-other-feature-files) or a [JavaScript function](#calling-javascript-functions) the same way that [`call`](#call) works (with an optional solitary argument)
 `karate.eval(expression)` | for really advanced needs, you can programmatically generate a snippet of JavaScript which can be evaluated at run-time, you can find an example [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature)
 `karate.tags` | for advanced users - scripts can introspect the tags that apply to the current scope, refer to this example: [`tags.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/tags.feature)
-`karate.tagValues` | for even more advanced users - karate natively supports tags in a `@name=val1,val2` format, and `Scenario` level tags can over-ride `Feature` level tags, refer to this example: [`tags.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/tags.feature)
+`karate.tagValues` | for even more advanced users - Karate natively supports tags in a `@name=val1,val2` format, and there is an inheritance mechanism where `Scenario` level tags can over-ride `Feature` level tags, refer to this example: [`tags.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/tags.feature)

 ### JS function argument rules for `call`
 When using `call` (or [`callonce`](#callonce)), only one argument is allowed.
 But this does not limit you in any way, because similar to how you can [call `*.feature files`](#calling-other-feature-files), you can pass a whole JSON object as the argument.
 In the case of the `call` of a JavaScript function, you can also pass a JSON array or a primitive (string, number, boolean) as the solitary argument, and the function implementation is expected to handle whatever is passed.